Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 - **Microcontroller**: Support the STM32H7 microcontroler, running at 480 MHz.
 - **High frequency loop**: IMU data acquisition and filtering at 4khz, PID rate running at 2khz.
 - **IMU Sensor**: Support the ICM20948  (3-axis accelerometer, 3-axis gyroscope, and 3-axis magnetometer) IMU with SPI for fast communication.
 - **Optical Flow & Lidar**: Support the MTF-01 sensor, it provide horizontal velocity and ground distance to enable position and altitude holding.
+Use UART with the DMA for non-blocking reading.
 - **Radio Receiver**: Support PWM signals and Sbus protocol.
+Read the Sbus signal over UART with the DMA for non-blocking reading.
 - **ESC Control**: Support 500Hz PWM generation to command the brushless motors' ESCs.
 - **AHRS (Attitude Estimation)**: Use a Madgwick filter (sensor fusion) for stabilized flight mode.
 - **Quaternion Calculations**: To avoid gimbal lock pitfall and enable efficient spherical rotation interpolation, quaternions are used in the entire control loop.